MAPC/omniauth-us-ma/README.md

 # This README is not implemented at all, we just want to have a statement of intention / README-driven development.
-We will remove this method when the gem is ready to use.
+We will remove this message when the gem is ready to use.

 ---